PuzzlingGGG/Gandi-IDE-Tools/README.md

    - Fork the Gandi-IDE-Tools repository, add your tool to the `tools.json` file in your fork, and submit a pull request.
    - In your pull request description, explain what your tool does and how to use it.

-Your contributions help make Gandi-IDE-Tools better, and we appreciate your support!
+Your contributions help make Gandi-IDE-Tools better, and I appreciate your support!

 ## License